Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: The consequences of the leading renormalon chain calculations

-Before the analytical computations of the leading in powers of $n_l$ contributions of the third and fourth orders of PT to the relation between pole and running heavy quark masses, performed in \cite{Melnikov:2000qh}, \cite{Lee:2013sx} and presented in Eqs.(\ref{32}) and (\ref{43}), these terms were evaluated numerically in \cite{Ball:1995ni}.
-The results of this evaluation were based on the calculations of the leading renormalon-type contributions, generated by the chain of the fermion loop (FL) insertions into the gluon line, renormalizing massive heavy quark propagator.
-However, the outcomes of \cite{Ball:1995ni} contain not only $\mathcal{O}(a^3_s)$ and $\mathcal{O}(a^4_s)$-contributions of the leading in powers of $n_l$ terms to the on-shell-$\rm{\overline{MS}}$ mass relation, but the similar contributions of higher orders of PT up to $\mathcal{O}(a^9_s)$-term as well.
-Applying the NNA procedure one can estimate the numerical values of the total multiloop contributions to $M_q/\overline{m}_q(\overline{m}_q^2)$-ratio within the large-$\beta_0$ approximation and get their explicit flavor dependence.
-Since the leading in $n_l$ terms do not depend on $\mu^2$, we will consider the five and six-loop estimated contributions for two possible ways of normalization of the scale fixation, namely $\mu^2=\overline{m}^2_q$ and $\mu^2=M^2_q$ with its subsequent transition to the running mass.
-The obtained FL-estimates are presented in Table~\ref{Table3}, where they are compared with the analogous ones, gained by means of the discussed above three other estimating procedures.
+Before the analytical computations \cite{Melnikov:2000qh, Lee:2013sx} of the leading $\mathcal{O}(a^3_s)$ and $\mathcal{O}(a^4_s)$ $n_l$-contributions to the coefficients $t^M_3$, $t^M_4$ (see (\ref{32}) and (\ref{43})), these terms were evaluated numerically in \cite{Ball:1995ni}.
+These results follow from calculations of the leading renormalon-type contributions, generated by a chain of the fermion loop (FL) insertions into the gluon line, renormalizing massive heavy quark propagator.
+The outcomes of Ref.\cite{Ball:1995ni} contain not only the leading $\mathcal{O}(a^3_s)$ and $\mathcal{O}(a^4_s)$ terms but the analogous ones up to the ninth order as well.
+Applying the NNA procedure one can estimate the numerical values of the total multiloop contributions to the ratio $M_q/\overline{m}_q(\overline{m}_q^2)$ within the large-$\beta_0$ expansion and get their flavor dependencies.
+Since the terms leading in $n_l$ do not depend on $\mu^2$, we will consider the five and six-loop estimates in two scale normalizations, namely $\mu^2=\overline{m}^2_q$ and $\mu^2=M^2_q$ with its subsequent transition to the running mass.

-Analyzing data, given in the fifth and sixth columns of Table~\ref{Table3}, we observe that upon the changing of scale from $\mu^2=M^2_q$ to $\mu^2=\overline{m}^2_q$ the $\mathcal{O}(a^5_s)$ and $\mathcal{O}(a^6_s)$-estimates are reduced noticeably compared to the ones, directly normalized on the running masses.
-For some values of $n_l$ these FL-estimates are in better agreement with the ones, derived by the ECH-motivated methods, but for other values they are closer to the asymptotic renormalon predictions, which, in contrast to both variants of the ECH-based and FL estimates, do not contain the proportional to $\pi^2$ specific contributions.
-Nevertheless, unlike both ECH-procedures, the asymptotic renormalon formula and the FL-method in two considered normalizations yield positive values of the five and six-loop coefficients $t^M_5$ and $t^M_6$ at $n_l=7$ and $8$, though in the latter case they are considerably greatly than estimates, obtained from the IRR factorial formula.

-Despite the positivity of these values for both FL and renormalon-based estimates following from the asymptotic formula, the application of the latter in the used by us approximation leads to the non-manifestation of the sign-alter- nating in $n_l$ structure (see Eqs.(\ref{t5-r-n-n}-\ref{t6-r-n-n})), whereas the FL-method, which is based in part on the renormalon technique, predict the strict alternation of signs in the polynomial flavor decomposition of the $t^M_5$ and $t^M_6$-terms.
-Indeed, using results of work \cite{Ball:1995ni} and assuming the normalization $\mu^2=\overline{m}^2_q$, we get the following expansions:
+Using the results of work \cite{Ball:1995ni} and assuming the normalization at $\mu^2=\overline{m}^2_q$, we get the following expansions: